ceramicatheist/EarPilot/README.md

 #### Speak Compass Points

-In turns, the nearest cardinal compass direction will be periodically spoken, coming from that direction using spatial audio.
+In turns, the nearest cardinal and semi-cardinal compass direction will be periodically spoken, coming from that direction using spatial audio.

-E.g.: when turning to northeast by north, "NORTH" will be spoken, apparently from the front-left.
-Turning slightly eastward to northeast by east, and "EAST" will be spoken from the right.
-Continuing the turn to due east will cause "EAST" to sound directly from the front/center.
+E.g., when on a northeast by north heading, "Northeast" will be spoken slightly from the right.
+As you turn left and pass NNE toward north by east, "North" will be spoken from the left.
+Continuing the turn to due north will cause "North" to sound directly from the front/center.

-When holding a constant heading, heading will not be spoken.

 While turning, heading will be spoken more frequently as the rate of turn increases.

+While holding a constant attitude and heading, the chosen cues will sound in a slow cycle, one every three seconds or so.
+While maneuvering, the changing parameters will sound more rapidly.

 ## License